 Just try to get cold and damp clothes off as soon as possible to prevent catching a cold.

-Pro Tip: Keep the race t-shirt in your car along with a spare pair of leggings and socks to always have a spare outfit on hand.
+Pro Tip: Keep the winter racing t-shirt in your car along with a spare pair of leggings and socks to always have a spare outfit on hand.

 - Skip the gym this season: Why exercising in cold weather is so beneficial for your health, Amanda Schmidt, Accuweather